4dcu-be/4dcu.be/_posts/2019-12-29-Magic-the-Gathering.md

 In this blog-post I'll show you how I made a classifier that can take a list of known cards in your opponent's deck and return a list of possible decks they are playing.
 But let's start with two examples of what it can do first.

-Let's look at this scenario, on the first turn your opponent leads with **Wasteland**, on his second turn he plays a **Plains** and uses it to cast **Mother of Runes**.
+Imagine this scenario, on the first turn your opponent leads with **Wasteland**, on his second turn he plays a **Plains** and uses it to cast **Mother of Runes**.

 <div class="gallery-3-col" markdown="1">